fellstat/ipc/README.md

 # ipc

-This package provides tools that let you update a shiny UI from within a child process (e.g. future).
+This package provides tools for inter-process communication.
+There is particular focus on supporting asynchronous evaluation in Shiny applications.
 Examples are provided showing how to perform useful tasks such as: updating reactive values from within future, progress bars for long running async tasks, and interrupting async tasks based on user input.

 ## Installation